jnk0le/AVR-UART-lib/README.md

 - TX worst case - send byte from buffer and disable UDRIE interrupt
 - RX best case - load byte and do nothing (buffer full)
 - RX worst case - load byte and put it into buffer
+- RX best case with rts - lower RTS line and disable RXCIE interrupt
+- RX worst case with rts - load byte and put it into buffer if there is available space

 ##todo
 - func sizes